 Understanding the Full Cost Picture

-When I give you an estimate, I break it down so you know exactly what you’re paying for.
-Here’s a complete cost breakdown for a typical comprehensive service:
+When I hand you an estimate, I break it down so you can see exactly what each dollar covers.
+Here's how a typical comprehensive job shakes out:

 | Component | What It Is | Typical Cost |